-Essentially, our discussions to this point have largely focused on the syntax and work distribution of parallelization approaches.
-Therefore, we have yet to address how to apply multithreading in real scenarios.
+Essentially, our discussions have largely focused on the syntax and work distribution of parallelization approaches.
+Yet, we have to address how to apply multithreading in real scenarios.
 Furthermore, given the possibility of dependencies between computations, how to parallelize is only part of the challenge: knowing when to parallelize is equally important.

 After this, we revisit the parallelization of for-loops, this time using @spawn.
 In particular, leveraging the additional control that @spawn provides over task creation, we'll demonstrate how to apply multithreading in the presence of a ubiquitous type of dependency: reductions.